pyenoma/workflow-library/README.md

 A sophisticated Spring-based workflow execution framework that enables building and running complex task workflows with parallel execution capabilities, comprehensive error handling, and robust validation.
-The library implements a directed acyclic graph (DAG) execution model, making it perfect for complex business processes, data pipelines, and multi-step operations that require precise control over task dependencies.
+The library implements a directed acyclic graph (DAG) execution model, making it perfect for complex business processes, data pipelines, and multistep operations that require precise control over task dependencies.

 ## Overview